How to Replace a Broken Side View Mirror

 Buy a precut mirror and fix the broken side view mirror on your car.
 The fix costs less than $20 for parts and supplies and takes only 10 minutes to complete!

 You don’t have to replace the entire side view mirror assembly just because the glass is broken.
-Replacing the mirror glass is a do-it-yourself project that is usually inexpensive.
+Side mirror repair is a do-it-yourself project that is usually inexpensive.

 Replace your car’s side mirror with precut glass